lmanov1/DL_DiabeticRetinopathyStagePrediction/README.md

 #### Main flow
 Main Function: main()
-- Downloads the datasets.
+- Downloads the ALL_DATASETS.
 Currently works with
     `benjaminwarner/resized-2015-2019-blindness-detection-images`
-    See `Define the dataset names and paths` section in code/main.py for more details , there are more available datasets available in Kaggle that we can use.
+    See `Define the dataset names and paths` section in code/main.py for more details , there are more available ALL_DATASETS available in Kaggle that we can use.
 - Prepares the DataLoaders
 - Trains and evaluates both pre-trained and inference models, saves models under data/output as *.pth (torch model format).
 These files kept local as it can be too big to be uploaded to github.
 - On subsequent run , once pretrained model (previously fine tuned on specific dataset) is found  under the `data/output/datasetname_pretrained.pth`, it will not be run again.